sisby-folk/surveyor/README.md

 To add a waypoint landmark, just make a `SimplePointLandmark` owned by the player and use `put(Landmark)`.<br/>
 This will save to disk and send a copy to the server.

+#### Player Rendering

+You can use `SurveyorClient.getFriends()` to get a set of players to draw on the map.

+This includes both the client player, online "friends" (map sharing group members), and offline friends.

+The players are represented abstractly, providing UUID, username, global position, yaw, and online status.

 </details>